-Over the years I have refined my approach to development to my own process.
-It expands on RKS's Pscyho-Aesthetics and focuses on iterating prototypes with the user's experience always in mind.
-After enough times through the process you see how design thinking really is an application of the scientific method.
-The main difference is that in design you must be able to feel comfortable with ambiguity and feed the process with new observations.
-The best combination of product features is out there; let your users illuminate what they are.
-Click on the tab at top to see some examples of it in action!
+My open, empirical approach to the development process.
+Over the years, I have honed my approach to development in my own process.
+It expands on my experience and focuses on iterating prototypes with the user's experience always in mind.
+After enough times through the process, you see how design thinking really is an application of the scientific method.
+The main difference is that, in design, you must be able to feel comfortable with ambiguity and feed the process with new observations.